Princess Joséphine-Charlotte of Belgium: Education

-Joséphine-Charlotte first attended school at the Royal Palace, where a small class had been organized for her.
-She and her brothers went through a short period of exodus in France and Spain just after the surrender in 1940.
-At the end of 1940, she entered the Boarding School of the Faithful Virgin in Brussels and studied there until 1942.
-After that, she continued her education with her own private teachers at the Royal Palace of Laeken, where her family was held prisoner.
-On 7 June 1944, the day after the Allied Forces landed in Normandy, France, she and her father were sent to Germany and kept there under house arrest.
-The Royal Family, which included her brothers Baudouin and Albert, her half-brother Alexandre, and their stepmother Princess Lilian, was freed on 7 May 1945 and settled in Prégny, Switzerland until 1950.
+Joséphine-Charlotte first attended school at the Royal Palace in Brussels, where a small class had been organized for her.
+In her free time, she joined the Belgian Girl Guides.
+She and her brothers went through a short period of exodus in France and Spain under the care of Viscount Gatien du Parc just after the German invasion of Belgium.
+They initially settled in Russy before moving to Château de Montal in Saint-Jean-Lespinasse.
+They and Viscount du Parc travelled to San Sebastián in Spain after her father offered himself as a prisoner of war to Nazi Germany.
+In August 1940, Joséphine-Charlotte and her brothers returned to Belgium.
+Joséphine-Charlotte attended the Boarding School of the Faithful Virgin in Brussels from the end of 1940 until 1942.
+She then continued her education with her own private teachers at the Royal Palace of Laeken, where her family was held prisoner.
+On 7 June 1944, the day after the Allied Forces landed in Normandy, France, she and her father were sent to Hirschtein Castle near Dresden, Germany and kept there under house arrest.
+On Adolf Hitler's orders, King Leopold III and his family were deported to Strobl, Austria where they were given shelter in a villa.
+The Royal Family, which included her brothers Baudouin and Albert, her half-brother Alexandre, and their stepmother Princess Lilian, was freed on 7 May 1945 and settled in Pregny-Chambésy, Switzerland until 1950.

-Joséphine-Charlotte continued her studies at École Supérieure de Jeunes Filles in Geneva.
+Joséphine-Charlotte continued her studies at the École Supérieure de Jeunes Filles in Geneva, Switzerland.
 There, she took courses in French literature, English, history and chemistry.
-Afterwards, she took Jean Piaget's lectures on child psychology at the University of Geneva.
+Afterwards, Joséphine-Charlotte enrolled at the University of Geneva where she received lessons from Jean Piaget.